Morbidity and Mortality Weekly Report: Response to the criticism

-Political pressure during the COVID-19 pandemic
+Political pressure during the Trump administrations

 During the COVID-19 pandemic in the United States, MMWR came under pressure from political appointees at the Department of Health and Human Services (HHS) to modify its reporting so as not to conflict with what President Donald Trump was saying about the pandemic.
 Starting in June 2020, Michael Caputo, the HHS assistant secretary for public affairs, and his chief advisor Paul Alexander tried to change, delay, suppress, and retroactively edit MMWR stories about the effectiveness of potential treatments for COVID-19, the transmissibility of the virus, and other issues where the president had taken a public stance.
 Alexander tried unsuccessfully to get personal approval of all issues of MMWR before they went out.
 Caputo claimed this oversight was necessary because MMWR reports were being tainted by "political content"; he demanded to know the political leanings of the scientists who reported that hydroxychloroquine had little benefit as a treatment while Trump was saying the opposite.
 In emails to the head of CDC, Alexander accused CDC scientists of attempting to "hurt the president" and writing "hit pieces on the administration".
 On September 14, 2020, the Select Subcommittee on the Coronavirus Crisis of the U.S. House of Representatives requested "transcribed interviews" with seven CDC and HHS personnel "to determine the scope of political interference with CDC's scientific reports and other efforts to combat the pandemic, the impact of this interference on CDC's mission, whether this interference is continuing, and the steps that Congress may need to take to stop it before more Americans die needlessly."

+The January 23 and 30th, 2025 MMWR releases did not publish on schedule, the first such break in schedule in the publication's over 60-year history. due to the second Trump administration’s "pause" on public communications by all branches of the U.S. Department of Health and Human Services.
+The pause elicited widespread criticism, including from former MMWR editors, but MMWR resumed publishing February 6 with 2 articles about potential health risks of recent Los Angeles area wildfires days after Trump had criticized California governor Gavin Newsom over his handling of the January 2025 Southern California wildfires.
+Content scheduled in the skipped issues, including three studies about the then-ongoing avian flu outbreak, appeared in subsequent weeks.

+In July 2025 MedPage Today reported inaccurately that all scientific articles in the journal were required to obtain clearance from HHS Secretary Robert F. Kennedy Jr. prior to publication.

+MMWR stopped publishing October 1, 2025 at the start of the US federal government shutdown, and on October 10 MMWR staff were laid off with other CDC workers.
+The layoffs were reversed the following day.
+MMWR resumed publication November 20, 2025, the week following funding and reopening of the US government.